cryptoEstudiante/xbt-websocket-with-server/README.md

 WebSockets are cool because they enable servers to push data to clients without the client pull that HTTP GET requests require.

-The sections that follow describe the source code files, functionality, and API implementations of the JavaScript client.
+The sections that follow describe the source code files, functionality, and known issues of the demo.

 ## Source Code Files

 The *js-client-socket.js* file contains the JavaScript client.
-The CSS folder contains the Cascading Style Sheets, level 2 (CSS2) file.
+The CSS folder contains the Cascading Style Sheets, level 3 (CSS3) file.

 ### Required Scripts
-The client requires the following scripts to run:
+The JavaScript client requires the following scripts to run:

 * highcharts.js: The client uses the  [Highcharts API]('https://www.highcharts.com/') to
     create the chart on the Web page of the demo.